chafey/dicomweb-update-spec/README.md

 Status: WIP (Jun 5, 2024)

+## Use Cases

+- Synchronize attributes shared with EHR/RIS (Patient name/id/gender/dob, study description, procedure code)
+- De-identify data
+- QC Workflows
+  - correct fat fingered data (patient name, patient id) so it will reconcile with the EHR/RIS
+  - Correct data imported from third party so it will reconcile with the EHR/RIS (e.g. foreign images)
+  - delete bad data (e.g. patient moved)
+  - merge two studies together (e.g. time delayed studies)
+  - move instances from one study into another study (e.g. procedure was not completed on scanner before second patient was scanned)
+- Modernize data (e.g. remove private attribute with custom annotations and create new presentation state instance with those annotations)

+## APIs
-## Replace APIS
+### Replace APIS

 - Replace all Patient Level Attributes - PUT to /patients/[id]/normalizedmetadata.
-  - Body is a DICOM dataset of patient level attributes.
+  - Body is a [DICOM JSON Model](https://dicom.nema.org/medical/dicom/current/output/chtml/part18/chapter_E.html) of patient level attributes.
   - Patient level attributes are defined as those that belong to patient modules as defined by [PS3.3 C.7.1](https://dicom.nema.org/medical/dicom/current/output/chtml/part03/sect_C.7.html#sect_C.7.1)
   - Will cause all instances to be updated that have the same PatientID
   - Any patient level attribute can be set including PatientID
   - Attempting to set other level attributes (Study/Series/Instance) will generate an error

 - Replace all Study Level Attributes - PUT to /studies/[id]/normalizedmetadata
-  - Body is a DICOM dataset of study level attributes.
+  - Body is a [DICOM JSON Model](https://dicom.nema.org/medical/dicom/current/output/chtml/part18/chapter_E.html) of study level attributes.
   - Study level attributes are those that belong to study modules as defined by [PS3.3 C.7.2](https://dicom.nema.org/medical/dicom/current/output/chtml/part03/sect_C.7.2.html)
   - Will cause all instances to be updated that have the same StudyInstanceUid
   - Any study level attribute can be set including StudyInstanceUID